jackwhisler1/adnat/README.md

 Overall this was a great learning process for me and I gained a lot of quality tools to work with Rails.

+## Deploy

+To work with this repo, clone the main branch to your local machine and run server on localhost:3000.

 # adnat